 As someone who aspires to keep a more minimal home, I’m always looking for ways to read more books without necessarily having to buy more books.
-I was challenged by a friend to think of some creative way to share books besides the obvious place – the library.
+I was challenged by a friend to think of some creative ways to share books besides the obvious place – the library.
 (I’ll issue my apology in advance.
 I’m going to have to cheat and still talk about the library because I just can’t help myself.)
-Here are five tips to help inspire you to share your books.
+Here are my five tips to help inspire you to share your books.

-I also will add any books from my son’s shelves that he doesn’t want to keep.
+I also will donate any books from my son’s shelves that he doesn’t want to keep.
 He is always gifted quite a few books for Christmas and his birthday.
 While he enjoys them all, there are typically a few that didn’t resonate enough for him to want to keep them.
-Donating some to the little free library helps teach him to share with others.
+Donating some books to the little free library helps teach him to share with others.
 You can check out their Instagram account at @littlefreelibrary to see if there is a location near you.

 Let’s talk about book sharing with friends.
 So, as I’m sitting here typing this we are in week three of “stay at home orders” due to the coronavirus.
-But, my fellow neighborhood reading addict (shameless plug for the awesome @whaterinsreadingnow) and I weren’t about to let that slow us down.
+My fellow neighborhood reading addict (shameless plug for the awesome @whaterinsreadingnow) and I weren’t about to let that slow us down.
 We have continued to share books by spraying them with disinfectant and then placing them in a bag on the other person’s porch.
 We then walk to the street and send a text that the books are on their porch ready for pick up.
 Sharing books with each other has helped us discover new authors and be able to read more books than we would be able to purchase individually.
 If you are curious as to what books we have been sharing you can check them out here

 Another option is to connect with fellow readers on your neighborhood Facebook page.
 You could post that you are interested in doing a book swap and are looking for others to join.
 There are also several book swap groups on Facebook.
-And who knows, you might just make some amazing friends across the country!
+Who knows, you might just make some amazing friends across the country!

 When you read a book, you hold another’s mind in your hands. -James Burke